 Mechanisms of Antibiotic Resistance in Enterococcus faecalis

-One of the key strategies used by Enterococcus faecalis to sustain its pathogenicity in the urinary tract is antimicrobial resistance.
+One of the key strategies used by E. faecalis to sustain its pathogenicity in the urinary tract is antimicrobial resistance.
 Over time, antibiotic resistance has become a significant challenge in treating bacterial infections.
 One mechanism involves Efflux Pumps —membrane proteins that actively expel antibiotics from bacterial cells, thereby decreasing intracellular drug concentration (Kumawat et al., 2023).
 In E. faecalis, efflux pumps such as EmeA, EfrAB, and EmeB contribute to resistance against tetracyclines, fluoroquinolones, and macrolides (Cattoir & Leclercq, 2013).
 The production of β-lactamases enables bacteria to hydrolyze β-lactam antibiotics, thereby rendering them ineffective.
 This enzymatic mechanism is a major contributor to resistance against penicillins and cephalosporins (Miller & Munita, 2014).
 Another mechanism involves horizontal gene transfer (HGT), through which E. faecalis acquires external genetic material via conjugation, transduction, and transformation.
 This process facilitates the spread of antibiotic-resistance genes among strains (Lebreton et al., 2014).
 E. faecalis can form biofilms on both inanimate and living surfaces, creating a protective matrix that shields the bacteria from antibiotics and immune responses, thus complicating treatment.
 Within biofilms, gene expression is altered, with increased expression of resistance-related genes (Donelli et al., 2012).
 Additionally, resistance can develop through spontaneous mutations in genes that encode antibiotic targets or regulatory proteins.
 Mutations in genes such as gyrA and parC can confer fluoroquinolone resistance by altering the target sites of these drugs (Palmer et al., 2012).

 Diagnosis Approaches of Enterococcus faecalis in UTIs.